 If, for instance, you’re selling your first home, it’s much too easy to have too strong an emotional attachment to it, which could hurt your chances of selling at a good price.
 It is, after all, the place where you’ve lived for many years and raised your family.
 And that means it may be difficult for you to say good-bye.

-Here’s what industry pros recommend, especially when it comes to the benefits of hiring an agent in Southern California: “Once you decide to sell your home, start thinking of yourself as a businessperson and salesperson rather than just the homeowner.
+Here’s what industry pros recommend, especially when it comes to the benefits of hiring an agent in Los Angeles: “Once you decide to sell your home, start thinking of yourself as a businessperson and salesperson rather than just the homeowner.
 In fact, forget altogether that you’re the homeowner.
 By looking at the transaction from a purely financial perspective, you’ll distance yourself from the emotional aspects of selling the property.”

 2. Do I Really Know How to Price My House to Sell?